lsst-sqre/phalanx/docs/admin/migrating-secrets.rst

 #.
 If you are using 1Password as the source for static secrets, set ``OP_CONNECT_TOKEN`` to the 1Password Connect token for this environment.
    For SQuaRE-managed environments, this can be found in the ``RSP 1Password tokens`` item in the SQuaRE 1Password vault.

+   Also, add the :ref:`pull secret <admin-onepassword-pull-secret>` and :ref:`Vault write token <admin-onepassword-vault-token>` to the 1Password vault for this environment if appropriate.

 #.
 Check what secrets are missing or incorrect and fix them.